Buying a New-Build Property

 The change of ownership and mortgage documents are then sent to the Property Registration Authority.
 This usually takes a few months to complete.
 This is because the property is being registered and mapped for the first time.
 Then a new folio (deed) will be available showing the new registered owners of the property.
 If the buyers got a mortgage, then the bank’s charge will be registered on the deed also.
 All original title documents are then given to the bank as security for the mortgage.

 When the stamp duty return is done through Revenue, this notifies Revenue that the buyers have bought a new property.
-A Local Property Tax ID number when then be generated by Revenue.
+A Local Property Tax ID number will then be generated by Revenue.
 There is no Local Property Tax liability due until the 1st November in the calendar year that the ownership was registered in.

 Informative Videos